DraftKings promo code: Claim $200 in bonus bets for UFC Fight Night, Strickland vs. Hernandez on Saturday

 UFC Fight Night features Sean Strickland vs. Anthony Hernandez in the main event on Feb.
 21

-After having Valentine's Day off last week, UFC on Paramount+ returns with a UFC Fight Night card on Saturday, Feb.
-21, providing multiple high-intensity bouts to take advantage of the latest DraftKings promo code, which gives new users $200 in bonus bets if your first $5 bet wins.
-Veteran fighter Sean Strickland takes on Anthony Hernandez in a middleweight bout for the main event of a six-fight main card, preceded by eight preliminary contests, starting at 5 p.m.
-ET from the Toyota Center in Houston, Texas.
-The main card begins at 8 p.m.
+The UFC on Paramount+ era continues on Saturday, Feb.
+21, after taking off last weekend for Valentine's Day.
+And with the current DraftKings promo code, new users can get $200 in bonus bets if your first $5 bet wins to wager on the action.
+This Saturday features another jam-packed card with 14 scheduled fights, including six on a main card that begins at 8 p.m.
 ET.
+Sean Strickland vs. Anthony Hernandez is the main event as the 34-year-old Strickland returns from 12 months out of the octagon for a middleweight contest from the Toyota Center in Houston, Texas.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.